Eudoxier/cs532-s17/assignments/assignment_five/README.md

   * [http://igraph.org/python/doc/igraph-pysrc.html#Graph.community_edge_betweenness](http://igraph.org/python/doc/igraph-pysrc.html#Graph.community_edge_betweenness)

-### 2. We know the group split in two different groups.
-Suppose the
+### 2. What if the group split into more sub-groups.

 > (extra credit, 3 points)

-disagreements in the group were more nuanced -- what would the clubs look like if they split into groups of 3, 4, and 5?
+We know the group split in two different groups.
+Suppose the disagreements in the group were more nuanced -- what would the clubs look like if they split into groups of 3, 4, and 5?